 Travel between neighbouring patches is modelled as removal of a (small) fraction of the population of one patch and the addition of those people to adjacent patches.
 Medium distance travel is similar but the receiving patches are heavily populated patches in the general area.
 Ships and trains model long-distance travel that follows routes and passengers embark and disembark.
 All transfers of people between patches and/or transports assume that the same ratios of infected, susceptible, and recovered hold as in the source population.

 Army camps are also modelled.
 US Army camps receive fresh recruits and deliver them to troop transports headed to Europe.
 Camps in Europe maintain a heavy flow of troops in and out.
 The encounter rate within camps is higher than civilian locations.
-(Many camps were very over crowed.)
+(Many camps were very overcrowded.)

 The Spanish Flu arrived in at least three distinct waves.
 These are modelled as changes in some parameters of the virus (the odds of transmission and mortality) and as the loss of immunity for a fraction of those who have recovered from an infection.